oracle/weblogic-kubernetes-operator/site/quickstart.md

 * Setting `weblogicCredentialsSecretName` to the name of the secret containing the WebLogic credentials, in this case, `sample-domain1-weblogic-credentials`.

-  By convention, the secret will be named`domainUID-weblogic-credentials` (where `domainUID` is replaced with the actual `domainUID` value).

 * Leaving the `image` empty unless you need to tag the new image that the script builds to a different name.

 For example, assuming you named your copy `my-inputs.yaml`: